- Chart

 Reputation and Reliability

-Goldman Sachs Asset Management is a globally recognized financial institution with a long-standing reputation for expertise in asset management and capital markets.
-Its significant presence and extensive resources contribute to its reliability as an ETF issuer.
+Goldman Sachs Asset Management is a well-established and globally recognized financial institution with a long-standing reputation for expertise in asset management, investment banking, and financial services.

 Management Expertise